-When I started out, it was all about closing the sale.
+When I started out in sales and marketing, it was all about closing the sale.

 In fact, good salespeople were often referred to as good closers.